 I check emails regularly and endeavour to respond by the next working day.
 Please note that I do not work at weekends and bank holidays so messages received during those times, or when I am on holiday will not be responded to until I return to work.

 As with emails, texting is useful for practical, non-confidential exchanges but otherwise it is preferable to wait until we meet for more important exchanges.

 My preferred and widely used platform is Zoom or, where available, FaceTime but we can also use VSee as these platforms are all well encrypted; we can discuss which will work best for you and the practicalities before we begin working in this way.
 For maintaining confidentiality we undertake not to make recordings of these meetings.

 Sometimes webcam may not be available or appropriate for you and phone may be preferable.
-You may want to consider whether you will be comfortable speaking for 50 minutes, or whether earphones/headset would be better.
-In order that you are in management of when you ‘arrive’ I would ask that you phone in, or if you prefer you can text me to say you are ready and I will call you straightaway.
+You may want to consider whether you will be comfortable holding the phone for 50 minutes, or whether earphones/headset would be better.
+In order that you are in management of when you ‘arrive’ we will agree that you phone in, or if you prefer, you can text me to say you are ready and I will call you straightaway.

 For working both online and phone it is essential that you have an environment that is private, free from interruption or distraction and feels safe.

 I undertake to make sure that my devices are protected with regular virus checks and updates.
 You are responsible for the security of your own devices in the same way.

 As I am unable to offer an emergency service, please contact your local emergency service or GP if you are feeling particularly distressed or overwhelmed and unsafe, alternatively you may prefer to contact The Samaritans from any phone, for free on 116 123.